gipalob/8-Bit-RISC-RNS/8-bit-RISC-RNS/README.md

 `LDI` Instruction:
 - Load an 8-bit immediate value into a register.
 Hazard Detection:
-- The original implementation does not track instructions currently in the execution pipeline.
+- The original implementation had some 'holes' in hazard detection.
 For example, if you attempt to execute this series of instructions:
->>>  `ADD x1, x1, x0`
-   `COMPARE x1, x2`
+>  `COMPARE x1, x2`
-   `JMPEQ 0x211`
+>  `JMPEQ 0x211`
-   `JMP 0x219`
+>  `JMP 0x219`
-- - If x1 == x2, `JMPEQ` will execute and set the program counter to 0x211 when it reaches the end of EX.
-However, by this point, `JMP 0x219` has finished IF/ID, and there is no hazard detection / instruction invalidation for `JMP` instructions.
+- If x1 == x2, `JMPEQ` will execute and set the program counter to 0x211 when it reaches the end of EX.
+However, by this point, `JMP 0x219` has finished IF/ID as well, and in the original implementation there was no hazard detection / instruction invalidation for `JMP` instructions.
 The instruction at 0x211 will enter IF/ID, and then the next cycle the program counter is set to 0x219.
-This is the same for any instructions directly after any other `JMPxx`; The behavior would be the same if `JMP 0x219` was replaced with an `ADD`, `SUB`, `MUL`, etc- any instruction directly after a successful branch will be completed.
+To reiterate- this _does not apply_ to other instructions- if `JMPEQ` evaluates true, and the instruction directly afterwards is, say, `ADD`, the `invalidate_instr` signal will keep `reg_wr_en` LOW when the `ADD` enters `MEMWB`.
+This was fixed by conditionally assigning branch_taken in the EX pipeline register based on its last state.

 ## ISA Organization:
 Instructions are all 16-bits long.